isomorphic-software/smartclient-docs/classes/FormItem.md

 ### Returns

-`[Boolean](#type-boolean)` — Return false to cancel the doubleclick event.
+`[boolean](../reference.md#type-boolean)` — Return false to cancel the doubleclick event.
 This will prevent the event from bubbling up, suppressing [doubleClick](Canvas.md#method-canvasdoubleclick) on the form containing this item.

+---
+## Method: FormItem.getCursorPosition

+### Description
+For text-based items, this method returns the index of the start of the current selection if the item currently has the focus (if no text is selected, this equates to the current position of the text editing cursor).
+See [TextItem.getSelectionRange](TextItem.md#method-textitemgetselectionrange) for details of what is returned if the item does not have the focus (note, it is important to read this documentation, because the behavior when the item does not have the focus varies by browser)

+### Returns

+`[Integer](../reference_2.md#type-integer)` — Index of the current or past selection's start point

 ---
 ## Method: FormItem.canEditCriterion